Fort Du Bus

 Fort Du Bus was a Dutch administrative and trading post established in 1828 on Triton Bay on the southwest coast of New Guinea, in the current Indonesian regency of Kaimana, West Papua.
 Intended to counter British encroachment, it was the first European settlement in the region; it was abandoned in 1835, due to the unhealthy climate and attacks by natives.
-A monument currently stands on where Fort du Bus was exist.
+A monument currently stands on the original site of Fort du Bus.

 Background

 Dutch New Guinea in the early 19th century was administered from the Moluccas.
 Although the coast had been mapped in 1825 by Lieutenant Commander D.H.
 Kolff, there had been no serious effort to establish a permanent presence in Dutch New Guinea.
 The British, however, had shown considerable interest in the area, and were threatening to settle it.
 To prevent this, the Governor of the Moluccas, Pieter Merkus, urged the Dutch government to establish posts along the coast.